markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 * email:markcollinscope+bashutils@gmail.com, or message here.
 * branch etc. to contribute something new and make a pull request.
 * be patient - do let me know if you're doing something in advance, please.

+## Other notes:
+This README.md file was generated from a bash script (see README.sh) using some HELPERS functions (see directory), mainly to extract functions and their documentation from the utils_xxx.shi files.

+The HELPER scripts provided are:
+SCRIPT:
+HELPER_SCRIPTS LICENSE README.md README.sh SRC
+SYNOPSIS:
+README.sh: line 86: HELPERS/*: No such file or directory